 In general, there are risks and downsides associated with all medications:

-In general, it is often recommended that medication is only used for severe and debilitating cases of social anxiety disorder, with therapy preferred for mild to moderate cases.
+In general, it is recommended that medication is only used for severe and debilitating cases of social anxiety disorder, with therapy preferred for mild to moderate cases.
 Even when medication is used, it should be used in combination with therapy.
-Studies show that the best long-term benefits are gained through the use of CBT.
+Studies show that the best long-term benefits are gained through the use of "cognitive behavioral therapy".

 There is a long history of the use of therapy for the treatment of social anxiety.
 However, it wasn't until 1980 that social phobia was officially recognized by the American Psychological Association (APA).
 In the mid-1990's, the APA redefined their diagnosis of social phobia, and narrowed it to the anxiety related to the scrutiny and judgments of others.
 It was also around this time that CBT became used more widely as a treatment option.
 Since then, CBT has been widely established to be the leading evidence-based treatment for social anxiety.